 - Legal analysis of the first reported family law case involving FGM, B and G (Children) (No 2) EWFC 3, Family Law.

-- The campaigns to end FGM are a step forward, but they do not go far enough, the Independent, co-authored with Dexter Dias QC of Garden Court Chambers.
+- The campaigns to end FGM are a step forward, but they do not go far enough, the Independent, co-authored with Dexter Dias QC.

-- Come on Cameron: If you really want to end FGM, it’s time to act – and fast, Telegraph, co-authored with Dexter Dias QC of Garden Court Chambers.
+- Come on Cameron: If you really want to end FGM, it’s time to act – and fast, Telegraph, co-authored with Dexter Dias QC.

-- We need action, not more words: Fight FGM the way we fight forced marriage, New Statesman, co-authored with Dexter Dias QC of Garden Court Chambers.
+- We need action, not more words: Fight FGM the way we fight forced marriage, New Statesman, co-authored with Dexter Dias QC.

-- Even Today we’re failing the girls facing genital mutilation, Politics, co-authored with Dexter Dias QC of Garden Court Chambers.
+- Even Today we’re failing the girls facing genital mutilation, Politics, co-authored with Dexter Dias QC.